Liaoliaoliaole/LOG-core/README.md

 | `-905` | Source unregistered or device-level transport unreachable |
 | `-906` | Standby / heater off |
 | `-907` | Signal invalid / data invalid |

+NOX active-device reporting and `logstat_NOXs_*.json` use the same **10-second** last-seen boundary.
+At exactly ten seconds the sensor remains active; at eleven seconds it is omitted as offline.
+When a sensor is still present but its NOx or O2 value is invalid, Core exports the applicable reserved error value instead of forwarding a stale physical reading.

 `Out of Range` and `Over Range` now preserve the measured value (previously discarded).
 Error codes propagate through IPC → OPC UA → web backend and display as red integers in Morfeas Web.